Executive Summary

 Policy Recommendations

-adopt a coherent strategy to counter foreign interference, especiallyconsidering threats originating from China, Russia
+- The EU should adopt a coherent strategy to counter foreign interference, especiallyconsidering threats originating from China, Russia and Iran.

-implement the European Parliament’s recommendations on protecting democratic
+- The EU should implement the European Parliament’s recommendations on protecting democratic processes from disinformation, fake news and external influence.

-cyberespionage by China, Russia and Iran and deepen its cooperation with NATO
+- It is imperative to strengthen the EU’s cyber defense systems, boost resources to counter cyberespionage by China, Russia and Iran and deepen its cooperation with NATO on critical infrastructure protection.

-between cooperation and protection must be upheld, especially in light of the
+- The balance between cooperation and protection must be upheld, especially in light of the academic and cultural cooperation with countries such as China.

 Introduction